Infineon/linux-optiga-trust-m/README.md

 Example for Reference Keys in file format:

-Signing the message in the test_sign.txt file using the Trust M ECC key and saving the generated signature in the test_sign.sig file.
+Signing the message in the test_sign.txt file using the OPTIGA™ Trust M ECC key and saving the generated signature in the test_sign.sig file.

 ```console
 openssl pkeyutl -provider trustm_provider -provider default -sign -rawin -inkey ecc256_key.pem -in testdata.txt -out testdata.sig